Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 Information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc]

+### Topic
+A channel within the EventGrid service to send events.
+Must be of CloudEvent or EventGridEvent schema, (decided at creation time) and the corrosponding event type must be used.

+### Domain Topic
+A domain exists to rout arbitrary named topics within it.
+Topics must not exist beforehand if using a domain, topic name can be provided at send time.
+Simply provide the domain endpoint at client construction instead of topic endpoint.

 ### EventGridPublisherClient
 `EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
 Either a list or a single instance of CloudEvent/EventGridEvent/CustomEvent can be sent.